Blog post

 1. Individual Growth:

 Performance conversations build roadmaps for individual growth.
 Constructive feedback helps them understand what they are good at and where they can improve.
-From there, they can map out a growth path to enhance their skills and competencies.
+From there, they can map out a growth path to improve their skills and competencies.

 2. Team Dynamics: